ateev99/Pollinate/README.md

 # Read Me First
-Pollinate Prime example demonstrates and calculates the list of prime number that are present between the number provided.
+Pollinate Prime service demonstrates and calculates the list of prime number that are present between the number provided.
+It takes a number as a request URL path variable and calculates the prime number present from 1 to input number.

 # Getting Started
-You can clone this public repo for using git clone.
+You can clone this public repo by using git clone.

 ## System Requirement
 * Maven